 Have I mentioned I adore dishes?
 Porcelain, Stoneware, Transferware, Pressed Glass, Depression Glass, Bone China…floral, embossed, fluted, scalloped, pierced…I REALLY cannot resist those last two categories…but I rationalize my addiction by entertaining.
 Quite a lot.
 Today, we are writing about how to mix and match your dishes for a uniquely beautiful table that evokes the colors and mood of the occasion.
 This is Part 3 in a series on Elegant Entertaining Made Easy.
-If you missed Part 2: The Essential Basics, you can find that post from October 11, 2016.
-If you missed Part 1: The Key Ingredients, you can find that post from October 6, 2016.
+If you missed Part 2 on The Essential Basics, you can find that HERE.
+If you missed Part 1 on The Key Ingredients, you can find that HERE.

 But really, you don’t need whole additional sets of dishes…aside from the storage issues, it is much more interesting to mix different patterns together.
 You can get just a handful of salad plates or bread plates or soup bowls or shallow pasta bowls in a fun design that catches your attention and mix them with each other and with your basic sets.